 The need to make our buildings more energy efficient is one of the main ways in which London’s built environment is changing.
-Open House London offers a unique opportunity to find out more about low carbon solutions through a wide range of activities and a showcase of exemplary green buildings.
-Look for ‘G’ for green features in the listings, the retrofit exemplars, or find out more at openhouselondon.org.uk/green
+Open House London offered a unique opportunity to find out more about low carbon solutions through a wide range of activities and a showcase of exemplary green buildings.

 London’s buildings account for nearly 80 per cent of carbon emissions - making them energy efficient presents huge challenges and opportunities.
 Retrofitting existing buidings is one of the most important energy efficiency solutions, and it’s easier than you think.
-Many builds on show also have excellent ideas to help create a more sustainable environment, from green roofs and bug hotels, city landscapes and growing communities, to intelligent systems and high-tech gadgetry.
-You can see measures in action, speak to the experts, and discover how you can implement changes in your own home.
+Many buildings that were on show also have excellent ideas to help create a more sustainable environment, from green roofs and bug hotels, city landscapes and growing communities, to intelligent systems and high-tech gadgetry.
+Visitors saw measures in action, spoke to the experts, and discovered how you can implement changes in your own home.

 Green highlights include

-new build exemplars with BREEAM (the government benchmark) excellent rating at Enfield Town Library, Ravensbourne and Heartlands High School
+new build exemplars with BREEAM (the government benchmark) excellent rating at Enfield Town Library, Ravensbourne and LSBY Student Centre

-low impact eco buildings at Growing Communites’ Eco Classroom, Adobe Classroom at Hounslow Heath School and Straw bale building at Hackney City Farm
+low impact eco buildings at Growing Communites’ Eco Classroom, Adobe Classroom and Straw bale building at Hackney City Farm